This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 If you already have a Postman account you can use that or otherwise you will have to sign up for an account (free tier for our use case):

-After signing into Postman, click into Workspaces
+After signing into Postman, click into Workspaces:

 There are several workflows available in Postman and we will use this one:

-Create a new Workspace
+Create a new Workspace called Sigma:

-and set the visibility to Personal
+Give it the name, description and set the visibility to Personal for now.
+Click Create Workspace:

 We want to create a new API and there are several ways to do that.
-In our case, we will use the Import
+In our case, we will use the Import option as we will grab the latest Sigma API release from our public API Reference page.

-icon and click then the Import
+Click the Collections icon and click then the Import icon:

 Next we will need to get the link (URL) to the latest Sigma API.
 Open another browser tab.

-.
+When done, it API will appear as a new Collection.
 It may be helpful to rename the collection if you have more than one copy.

-to see the available methods as below:
+Expand the Sigma Public API to see the available methods as below:

-The Postman Desktop Agent is a micro-application that runs locally on your desktop.
+So you know the difference, the Postman Desktop Agent is a micro-application that runs locally on your desktop.
 It enables you to bypass the limitations that exist in the browser by allowing API requests to originate in the browser, but be routed through your local machine and network.
 The Postman Desktop Agent overcomes the Cross Object Resource Sharing (CORS) limitations of browsers and acts as your agent for making API requests from the Postman web app.

 Download and install the Postman Desktop Agent.
 You will need to unzip to perform the installation.